kaltura/developer-platform-docs/documentation/Real-time-Video-Meetings-Experience /Webcasting-from-a-Meeting-Experience.md

+---
+layout: page
-# Webcasting from a Meeting Experience
+title: Webcasting from a Meeting Experience
+weight: 110
+---

 In order to scale meetings even further, Kaltura offers the ability to stream a meeting into a webcast.
 Think of meetings as multi-way interactive video, and webcast as a more unidirectional broadcast.
 Refer to [this guide](https://learning.kaltura.com/media/How+To+Launch+Webcasting+Through+Kaltura+Meetings/1_7xvdelh8) for how this can be accomplished without the API.